 Also Available On

 This game was a complete surprise to everyone.
 An old-school action game with 8-bit graphics that has a very weird story, but is still fun and interesting?
 Can’t be possible!
-Well, it is because of the genius level design and over-the-top perspective where special game mechanics were worked in to.
+Well, it is because of the genius-level design and over-the-top perspective where special game mechanics were worked in.
 Enemies can shoot through windows, you use doors to your advantage, and there are so many different weapons, the fun is endless!

 The boss fights are really tough and require thinking outside the box to beat.
 One enemy has two wild cats that come after you, a female ninja, then he has two uzis that will pulverize you.
 You have to eliminate each one in sequence without dying.
 Remember, one hit and you’re dead.
-The trial and error is very rewarding because it just feels good to clear a whole level without alerting anyone.
-The game is very fast paced so a level can be cleared in less than a minute or just seconds.
+Trial and error are very rewarding because it just feels good to clear a whole level without alerting anyone.
+The game is very fast-paced so a level can be cleared in less than a minute or just seconds.
 Learning the strategy of each level allows you to get better scores.